 Keeping an equilibrium when we have to co-exist with both good and bad bacteria

 S. aureus, staph or golden staph as it’s commonly called, can often live on the human nose, skin and gut without causing any harm.
 Many people co-exist with this organism harmlessly.
 However, if the skin barrier is broken, or the immune system compromised, these colonising bacteria can cause serious infections.
 A recent study carried out in the U.K. urged people to wash their hands after handling money.
 It found that coins and notes were crawling with two of the world’s most deadliest bacteria: Staphylococcus aureus (MRSA) and Enterococcus faecium (VRE).
 It’s therefore a priceless privilege to have access to the right kind of probiotic microbes to counter harmful ones.
 Keeping the beneficials out of our diets can lead to disease…

-Staphylococcus aureus is often a problem organism for the raw milk movement in the U.K. due to the predominant cold climate.
+Staphylococcus aureus is often a problem organism in the U.K. due to the predominant cold climate.
 This can be exacerbated by the use of antibiotics and antimicrobials, because they create antibiotic-resistant microbes, also called superbugs.

 Many experienced raw dairy farmers don't use antibiotics anymore and if they do, they manage it carefully by isolating the animal for observation and testing, or even removing these animals from the milking herd completely.
 As a risk reduction strategy, they also tend to hold the milk back from these animals.
 Antibiotics can upset the balance of beneficial bacteria in the digestive systems of all mammals.
 It is now certain that like humans, dairy cows too need a balance of beneficial microbes in the rumen for good health.
 Rumen health influences their ability to produce for the raw drinking milk market.